gear-tech/gear-js/api/README.md

 ### Getting metadata

 It's possible to get the definition of program types from the `.meta.wasm` file obtained after building the program.
-Use the `getWasmMetadata` function for these purpose
+Use the `getWasmMetadata` function for this purpose

 <details>
 <summary>Example</summary>